-6.2.4 Controller Priorities
+4.2.4 Controller Priorities

 The controller is given the task of deciding which of the current set of triggered agenda entries should be run on an available knowledge source platform.
 It does this by considering the priority and measures of opportunism of the agenda entry.
-Four priority levels are available within O-Plan2 - Low, Medium.
-High and Emergency.
+Four priority levels are available within O-Plan - Low, Medium, High and Emergency.
 The Emergency priority level is only available to handle incoming external events.
-The RT-1 system has similar priority based processing arrangements [38].
-In certain cases, an O-Plan2 implementation will possess knowledge source platforms dedicated to processing specific real-time responsive events appearing as agenda entries - thus allowing for reliable real-time response to events categorised as Emergency priority.
+The RT-1 system has similar priority based processing arrangements [34].
+In certain cases, an O-Plan implementation will possess knowledge source platforms dedicated to processing specific real-time responsive events appearing as agenda entries - thus allowing for reliable real-time response to events categorised as Emergency priority.

 A waiting knowledge source platform will be able to run one, several, or all knowledge sources.
 Any restriction on a specific platform will be known to the controller.
 Only triggered agenda entries at the highest priority level which can be processed on a waiting knowledge source are considered by the controller on each cycle.
 Where there is still choice, a range of measures of opportunism and priority are employed to make a selection.
 The underlying principle is to make a selection according to a strategy given to the controller.
-Initially this strategy will use user selected preferences or by default will seek to reduce search to the extent it can judge this (reflecting the opportunistic generative planning nature of the early versions of O-Plan2 - like its predecessor O-Plan1).
+The strategy will use user selected preferences or by default will seek to reduce search to the extent it can judge this (reflecting the opportunistic generative planning nature of O-Plan).
 Measures such as Branch-1 (the immediate branching ratio for the choice point) and Branch-n (a heuristic estimate of the number of distinct alternatives that could be generated by a naive and unconstrained generation of all the choices represented by the choice point) are relevant to this.
-However, the use of a utility function guided by task specifiers given to the controller will be explored later for O-Plan2 when it is used in continuous command and control applications.
+However, the use of a utility function guided by task specifiers given to the controller will be explored for O-Plan when it is used in continuous command and control applications.